ccc-certifier-framework/certifier-framework-for-confidential-computing/INSTALL.md

 We use git as the repository framework.

 You must install these as well as standard C++ compilers and libraries.
-The certifier_service uses Go and you also need to install that to build and use the certifier_service.
+The Certifier Service is written in Go, so you also need to install that to build and use the Certifier Service.